allison-johnson/whats-for-dinner/notes.md

     [] What else should be on home page?

 [x] Link to 'save recipe' on show page
+    [] Only appears if user is logged in AND doesn't already have recipe in their box

 [] Edit/update recipe (if owner)